LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor.md

 ## Getting into some code

 ### The FSM data structure
 We can first think about our core data structures to represent the FSM.
-The FSM is essentially a linked list of `state` objects, which in go are structs.
+The FSM is essentially a linked list of `state` objects.

 ```
 type State struct {
-	otherStates []State
+	connectedStates []State
 }
 ```